 Lumbini, Nepal, is the birthplace of the Buddha.
 Now donned with several Buddhist monasteries surrounding the actual site of his birth, I was fortunate enough to spend some time living a similar life to that of a real monk here.
-The daily schedule included a very early wake-up, Buddhist prayer, meditation and healthy food.
+The daily schedule included a very early wake-up, Buddhist prayer, meditation, and healthy food.
 My time in Lumbini proved to be a great experience for my soul during a time of great need.

 Feeding Wild hyenas in Harar

-During a few days’ sojourn in Harar, I had the incredible opportunity to hand-feed a group of wild hyenas.
-It was a truly rare experience in which, after a ritual, these scavengers were called to approach and eat offered, raw meat.
+During a few days’ stay in Harar, I had the incredible opportunity to hand-feed a group of wild hyenas.
+It was a truly rare experience in which, after a ritual, these scavengers were called to approach and eat offered raw meat.
 With hyenas a part of Harar mysticism, this ceremony has been enacted for a few decades, passing from generation to generation.
 During the night, you can even hear the animals running through the dark, empty streets of this Muslim, Ethiopian holy city.

 Read the page: Feeding Hyenas in Ethiopia

 Back in 2010, my friend Samuel and I decided to go on an adventure from Erfoud to the Erg Chebbi Dunes along the Algerian border, passing through the Tisserdmine army base.
 True, moto crossing the Sahara Desert on a Motobecane moped is not something you find yourself doing every day!

 Joining the Central Asia Rally